SquilliamX/Foundry-Defi-Stablecoin/notes.md

 Pro: Is much more precise and better at finding bugs in bigger code bases only when it has a handler.
 Cons: More time spent writing a handler to guide the fuzz.

 You should always aim for `fail_on_revert = true`.
 However, if you make your handler too specific, you can narrow it down too much and remove edge cases that would break the system that are valid.
 So its kinda of a balancing game you have to play with fuzzing tests and wether or not to put `fail_on_revert` on `true` or `false`.
 There is an art to this.
+When fuzzing testing, switch between both for maximum value.
+Create two folders in your fuzz folder of `continueOnRevert` and `failOnRevert`, this way you can switch between both.
+Start with `continueOnRevert` since this will have `fail_on_revert = false` and will be faster to write tests and handlers for.

 `fail_on_revert = true`: this will revert everytime a call in the stateful fuzz test reverts, which without a handler will probably be often.
 For example, it can call a withdraw function first without depositing anything, which does not make sense.
 Which is why it needs a handler to guide the fuzz.